 - Please note that some programs do not allow prior learning (that is, a previous degree or courses taken at other institutions) to be applied to their program requirements.
 In this case, you may be required to complete the entire program in order to become eligible to sit for the credentialing exam.

-Step 4: After the completion of the qualifying programs and upon receiving a verification statement, you will then become eligible to take the CDR exam to become credentialed as an RDN or NDTR.
+After the completion of the qualifying programs and upon receiving a verification statement, you will then become eligible to take the CDR exam to become credentialed as an RDN or NDTR.

-- Graduates of CP, DI and FG programs are eligible to take the RDN credentialing exam.
+- Graduates of CP, DI and GP programs are eligible to take the RDN credentialing exam.
 Once you successfully pass this exam, you will have an RDN credential.
 Note that some states also require a license to practice in that state.